ilopezfr/CarND-Capstone/README.md

 1. Retrained the traffic light classifier model with augmented images.
 1. Reduced the traffic light detection probability threshold in `tl_classifier` from 0.5 to 0.35 and made it a parameter `TL_PROB_THRESHOLD`.
 1. Added a semaphore `self.in_process` to `tl_detector` to prevent calling the traffic light classifier again before the previous call finished.
+1. Changed `twist_controller.py` to apply full brake at speed below 0.5 (instead of 0.1).
+Also doubled normal brake torque and limited it to 700.